-The Company has in place a formal share trading policy which places certain prohibitions on the trading of the Company's shares.
+The Company has in place a formal securities trading policy which places certain prohibitions on the trading of the Company's shares or related securities of the Company.
 The policy is on the Company's website at: www.silex.com.au/Corporate-Governance.
-All Silex share dealings by Directors are promptly notified to the Australian Stock Exchange (ASX).
+All Silex securities dealings by Directors are promptly notified to the Australian Stock Exchange (ASX).
 All Directors and employees are prohibited from buying and selling Silex shares at any time if they are aware of any material price sensitive information that has not been made available to the public.